core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 In some applications, such as based on publish-subscribe communication {{I-D.ietf-core-coap-pubsub}}, multiple clients are interested in observing the same resource at the same server.
 In the interest of such applications, {{I-D.ietf-core-observe-multicast-notifications}} defines a method that allows the server to send a single notification response to all the observer clients at once, e.g., over IP multicast.
 To this end, the server synchronizes the clients by providing them with a common "phantom observation request", against which the following multicast notifications will match.

-In case the clients and the server use Group OSCORE for end-to-end security and a proxy is also involved, an additional step is required (see {{Section 4 of I-D.ietf-core-multicast-notifications-proxy}}).
+If the clients and the server use Group OSCORE for end-to-end security and a proxy is also involved, an additional step is required (see {{Section 4 of I-D.ietf-core-multicast-notifications-proxy}}).
 That is, clients are in turn required to provide the proxy with the obtained "phantom observation request", thus enabling the proxy to receive the multicast notifications from the server.

 Therefore, it is preferable to have a security association also between each client and the proxy, in order to ensure the integrity of that information provided to the proxy (see {{Section 10.1 of I-D.ietf-core-multicast-notifications-proxy}}).
 Like for the use case in {{ssec-uc1}}, this would be conveniently achieved with a dedicated OSCORE Security Context shared between a client and the proxy, since the client is also using Group OSCORE with the origin server.